Do you know what your communication style is?

-If not, why not take Donna Eden's free energetic stress style quiz, which takes approximately 7 minutes to do, so you and your partner can identify what forms of communication take place in your relationship.
-Please click here to access the direct link.
+If not, why not take Donna Eden's free energetic stress style quiz, which takes approximately 7 minutes to do, so you and your partner can identify what forms of communication take place in your relationship, just click the button below to be taken to the quiz.

 Moving Forward—Relationship Advice

 Tonals have the ability to withdraw, close down, and go inwards.
 To help you to open up and balance, taking several deep breaths.

 Visuals will balance more quickly when they blow out built-up frustration.
 Make several big and forceful blows out through the mouth.

 Digitals are in the head.
 To connect to the body, use verbal words to instruct yourself to feel your body.
 For instance, tell yourself, "Feel the ground you're standing on."
 Then tell yourself to place your hands on your chest.
 Place your hands on your chest.
 Digitals will quickly move out of their heads and connect to their bodies.

 Kinesthetics energy is very scrambled and they need to reconnect and align.
 The quickest and simplest way is to cross your legs and arms then take several deep breaths.